pradyunuydarp/Arc-2.0-for-Zen/README.md

 ![image](https://github.com/user-attachments/assets/19211d6b-69e4-442c-99c4-655c48f5a8c5)

 ## What is Arc 2.0?
 Arc 2.0 Browser is a skin made for Zen Browser that adds lots of polish to the design by incorporating animations, blurs and more.
 It's pretty much the skin I personally use, but made public because people wanted the CSS.
-This skin is inspired by Arc browser and some other Zen skins (listed in credits)
+This skin is inspired by Arc browser and some other Zen skins (listed in credits).

 Arc 2.0 is NOT a standalone browser.
 I don't even intend on making one.

-Arc 2.0 has been tested on 1.13.1b (Beta) on Windows.
-Note: It is not tested on Mac.
+Arc 2.0 has been tested on 1.13.2b (Beta) on Windows.
+Also, this theme is supposed to work perfectly with **Single Toolbar Mode**.
+Might encounter minor hiccups with other modes.

 ### Features are listed below!
 ### ℹ️ Note